benholland1024/pulse-manager-tutorial/README.md

  11. Use linear pattern to create 3 more barbs, evenly spaced.
  12. Repeat steps 4-11 to create a second hole (or use the "mirror pattern" tool).

+Save this file as a .STL, and import it into the AnyCubic Slicer software.

+Position it in the center of the print bed, on its side, with the holes facing the top and bottom.
+This minimizes the risk of suction cupping.

+Add supports using the "support only on platform" button.

+Click the "slice" button.
+Save the slice file to a flash drive to generate a .pm5 slice file.

+Plug the flash drive into the

 <h3 id="compliance-chamber"> 2.2.
 Assemble compliance chamber</h3>